Wall Street slips as lockdown protests spread in China

-NEW YORK (AP) — Stocks fell in morning trading on Wall Street Monday as protests spread in China calling for President Xi Jinping to step down amid growing anger over severe COVID-19 restrictions.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Monday as protests spread in China calling for President Xi Jinping to step down amid growing anger over severe COVID-19 restrictions.

 The world's second largest economy has been stifled by a “zero COVID” policy which includes lockdowns that continually threaten the global supply chain at a time when recession fears hang over economies worldwide.
 The recent upheaval in China is the greatest show of public dissent against the ruling Communist Party in decades.

 Markets in Asia and Europe slipped.
-U.S. crude oil prices fell 1.4% and weighed down energy companies.
-Hess fell 1.7%.
 Bond yields held relatively steady.
-The yield on the 10-year Treasury fell to 3.68% from 3.69% on Friday.
+The yield on the 10-year Treasury rose to 3.70% from 3.69% on Friday.

 Wall Street is coming off of a holiday-shortened week that was relatively light on corporate news and economic data.
 Investors have a busier week ahead as they continue monitoring the hottest inflation in decades and its impact on consumers, business and monetary policy.